awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

   Repositories must be in the same AWS account and AWS Region as the connector\.
 **Important**
 Permissions in the group role can be assumed by all Lambda functions and connectors in the Greengrass group\.
-For more information, see [Security Notes](#docker-app-connector-security)\.
+For more information, see [Security notes](#docker-app-connector-security)\.

   These permissions are shown in the following example policy\.